Norton-breman/pupyC3D/README.md

 4- run this command to generate a wheel file : python setup.py bdist_wheel

-5- install the wheel file with : pip install pupyc3d-0.1.0-py3-none-any.whl
+5- install the wheel file located in the dist directory with : pip install pupyc3d-0.1.0-py3-none-any.whl